golincode/guides/laravel-layout-guide.md

 ### Comments

-Comment everything or you'll die a horrible, horrile death!!
+Comment everything or you'll die a horrible, horrible death!!